GoodDay360/Tempest-Launcher/README.md

 # Please read
 - Keep it in mind that this program is pre-released.
 If you found any unexpected error/bugs, please report it at [Issues](https://github.com/GoodDay360/Tempest-Launccher/issues)
 - This program doesn't have any certificate associate with window, Window Defend might delete the file.
-Turn off Window Defender if the program isn't working or you can add [Exclusions](#Add exclusions to Window Defender) to Window Defender
+Turn off Window Defender if the program isn't working or you can add [Exclusions](#exclusions) to Window Defender
-### Add exclusions to Window Defender
+# Add exclusions to Window Defender
+### `exclusions`
 # Previews